joereynolds/life/docs/pure-data/README.md

 ## Recording the videos

 I use `simplescreenrecorder` for recording the videos.
 Set its output to JACK (to match puredata's).
 It works fine with i3wm.
-On top of this, I have to upload the video to google photos, save it to my drive and download it from my phone (not joking).
+On top of this, I have to upload the video to google drive so I can download it to my phone (not joking).